OnyiiChuks/batch-processing-architecture/README.md

 ## Testing

 **To run the tests for HDFS, and PostgreSQL connection:**
 - Access the container that holds the test scripts.
-Example , is the container is spark-transformation, use:
+Example , if the container is spark-transformation, use:
 ``` bash
  docker exec -it spark-transformation bash
 ```